ydkmlt84/Maintainerr_docs/docs/Test-Media.md

 ---

 Maintainerr comes with a built-in feature to test your ruleset against your media, and display the results to you.
-This can be done without ever running a rule or creating collections in Plex.
+This can be done without ever running a rule or creating collections.
 Sometimes, it is hard for you to determine why something was or wasn't added to a collection.
 Using the Test Media feature can be an extremely useful tool in helping you figure out what is going on.

 ## Test Media button